hazelcast/hazelcast-jet/site/website/blog/2020-07-16-designing-evergreen-cache-cdc.md

 3. Open a browser at <http://localhost:8080/>

-4. Refresh the browser, and check the logs: there should be not interaction with the database, only with the cache
+4. Refresh the browser, and check the logs: there should be no interaction with the database, only with the cache

 5. In the `update` module, set the database user and password and then